2. MPSD HPC system#

 • architecture-dependent feature sets (depending on the CPU microarchitecture $MPSD_MICROARCH of the nodes, a suitable optimised set is automatically selected when using the option native)

-mpsd-modules dev-23a native
+user@mpsd-hpc-login1:~$ mpsd-modules 24a native

-For more options use mpsd-modules --help.
+For more options refer to mpsd-modules --help.

 • To subsequently find and load modules: